dbeniamin/Python_basics/README.md

 2. Navigate to each Python file in the root directory to explore the code examples.
 3. Modify and experiment with the code to deepen your understanding of Python basics.

+## Changelog

+A few updated scripts with examples and comments will follow.
+The files will have the 00-05 notation.
+The purpose is to brush up on the basics, mastering the basis is the key to progression.

 ## Contributing

 If you have additional examples, improvements, or corrections, feel free to contribute!
 Fork this repository, make your changes, and submit a pull request.